apmlabs/ace-box/docs/docs/01_get-started/3_add_use_case.md

 sidebar_position: 3
 ---

-# 3. Enable an Use Case
+# 3. Enable Use Case

-Deploy set of curated roles, composing an use case.
+Build content within your ACE-Box

 ## What is an use case?